For P. Quinctius |

 |

+Think, O Caius Aquillius, that Naevius did everything at Rome with moderation and good sense, if this which was done in Gaul in obedience to his letters was done rightly and legally.
+Quinctius being expelled and turned out of his farm, having received a most notorious injury, flies to Caius Flaccus the general, who was at that time in the province; whom I name to do him honour as his dignity demands.
+How strongly he was of opinion that that action called for punishment you will be able to learn from his decrees.
 Meantime Alphenus was fighting every day at Rome with that old gladiator.
 He had the people indeed on his side, because that fellow never ceased to aim at the head.
 Naevius demanded that the agent should give security for payment on judgment being given.
 Alphenus says that it is not reasonable for an agent to give security, because the defendant would not be bound to give security if he were present himself.
 The tribunes are appealed to, and as a positive decision was demanded from them, the matter is terminated on the footing of Sextus Alphenus undertaking that Publius Quinctius should answer to his bail by the thirteenth of September. |

-venit Romam Quinctius , vadimonium sistit . iste , homo acerrimus , bonorum possessor , expulsor , ereptor , annum et sex mensis nihil petit , quiescit , condicionibus hunc quoad potest producit , a Cn .
-Dolabella denique praetore postulat ut sibi Quinctius iudicatum solvi satis det ex formula : quod ab eo petat quoivs ex edicto praetoris bona dies xxx possessa sint . non recusabat Quinctius quin ita satis dare iuberetur , si bona possessa essent ex edicto . decernit — quam aequum , nihil dico , unum hoc dico , novum ; et hoc ipsum tacuisse mallem , quoniam utrumque quivis intellegere potuit —sed iubet P .
+Venit Romam Quinctius , vadimonium sistit .
+Iste , homo acerrimus , bonorum possessor , expulsor , ereptor , annum et sex mensis nihil petit , quiescit , condicionibus hunc quoad potest producit , a Cn .
+Dolabella denique praetore postulat ut sibi Quinctius iudicatum solvi satis det ex formula : " quod ab eo petat quoivs ex edicto praetoris bona dies xxx possessa sint " .
+Non recusabat Quinctius quin ita satis dare iuberetur , si bona possessa essent ex edicto .
+Decernit — quam aequum , nihil dico , unum hoc dico , novum ; et hoc ipsum tacuisse mallem , quoniam utrumque quivis intellegere potuit —sed iubet P .
 Quinctium sponsionem cum Sex .
-Naevio facere : si bona sua ex edicto P .
-Burrieni praetoris dies xxx possessa non essent . recusabant qui aderant tum Quinctio , demonstrabant de re iudicium fieri oportere ut aut uterque inter se aut neuter satis daret ; non necesse esse famam alterius in iudicium venire .
+Naevio facere : " si bona sua ex edicto P .
+Burrieni praetoris dies xxx possessa non essent " .
+Recusabant qui aderant tum Quinctio , demonstrabant de re iudicium fieri oportere ut aut uterque inter se aut neuter satis daret ; non necesse esse famam alterius in iudicium venire .

 |